Herbs de Provence Chicken

 Can I use skinless chicken thighs?

-Technically, yes you can.
-But the skin on the thighs helps to keep the meat nice and juicy.
-If you don't want to eat the skin, it is better to season the chicken under the skin but leave it on for cooking.
-Then you can remove the skin before you eat it if you want.
+Technically, yes, you can.
+But the skin on the thighs helps keep the meat juicy.
+If you don’t want to eat the skin, season the chicken under the skin and leave it on during cooking.
+Then you can remove the skin before eating it if you prefer.

 Does this recipe work with chicken breasts?